-9 Related work
+7. Related work

-In this section, we provide a brief overview of related papers, which we classify along the following five main lines:
+In this section, we provide a brief overview of the related work.
+Even if, in this article, we only focused on homogeneous platforms, we consider the related work in the more general scope of heterogeneous platforms.
+We classify the related papers along the following six main lines: